jaericho/jaericho.github.io/_posts/2021-02-22-Counting-and-Copying-Directories.md

     }
 }

+# Use Robocopy to calculate the directory size.
-[string]$output = robocopy <folder> c:\dummy /l /bytes /xj /e /nfl /ndl /njh /r:0 /mt:64
+[string]$output = robocopy [dir] c:\dummy /l /bytes /xj /e /nfl /ndl /njh /r:0 /mt:64

+# Extract just the byte count from the robocopy summary.
 [uint64]$bytecount = ($output | Select-RoboSummary)[2].Total

+# Make the Byte count human readable.
 Get-NiceFilesize $bytecount
 {% endhighlight %}

-The robocopy command is as follows:
+Use the following robocopy command as a template:

 ```
 robocopy <folder> c:\dummy /L /BYTES /XJ /E /NFL /NDL /NJH /R:0 /MT:64

-    <folder> - the directory you want to count.
+    [dir] - the directory you want to count.
     c:\dummy - a place holder for a non-existent destination directory.
     /L - Don't copy anything.
 Just List what it would do.
     /BYTES - change the output to bytes instead of human-readable form.